Theorem on Critical Purity

 The distinguishability threshold in the quadratic approximation = nat.

 Path 2 uses the quadratic approximation D_KL(Γ ‖ I/N) ≈ (N/2)(P − 1/N), valid when P − 1/N ≪ 1.
 The threshold D_KL = 1/2 nat is a convention (analogous to p-value 0.05 in statistics).
-In the regime P ≫ 1/N the approximation breaks down.
-Path 2 is a supporting argument, consistent with P_crit = 2/N near chaos, not an independent rigorous derivation.
+Path 2 is a supporting argument, consistent with P_crit = 2/N, not an independent rigorous derivation — and the audit below makes precise how much weight it can bear.

 Information threshold: The system must carry at least 1/2 nat of information beyond maximum entropy.
 This is a fundamental distinguishability limit in information theory.